railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 Configuration
 *************

-1. Go to Calendar View
+1. Go to Calendar View.

-2. File -> New Calendar
+2. :menuselection:`File --> New Calendar`.

-3. Choose "On the Network"
+3. Choose ``On the Network``.

 4. As a format, select CalDav
-   and as a location type the url (e.g. http://host.com:8069/webdav/db/calendars/users/demo/c/Meetings)
+   and as a location type the URL (e.g. http://host.com:8069/webdav/db/calendars/users/demo/c/Meetings).

-.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Sunbird/Lightning.
-Then the Caldav server will be shown.
+   (**Tip:** Go to :menuselection:`Sales --> Meetings --> Synchronize this Calendar` and select ``Sunbird/Lightning``.
+Then the Caldav server will be shown.)

 5. Choose a name and a colour for the Calendar, and we advice you to uncheck "alarm".

-6. Enter your Openerp login and password (to give the password only once, check the box "Use Password Manager to remember this password").
+6. Enter your OpenERP login and password (to give the password only once, check the box ``Use Password Manager to remember this password``).

 7. Then click Finish; your meetings should now appear in your Calendar view.